thunderbird/webext-docs/menus.rst

       .. api-member::
          :name: [``icons``]
-         :type: (:ref:`menus.IconPathDictionary`)
+         :type: (:ref:`menus.IconPath`)

-         One or more custom icons to display next to the menu item.
+         Custom icons to display next to the menu item.
 Custom icons can only be set for items appearing in submenus.
-This property is an object with one property for each supplied icon: the property's name should include the icon's size in pixels, and path is relative to the icon from the extension's root directory.
-The application tries to choose a 16x16 pixel icon for a normal display or a 32x32 pixel icon for a high-density display.

       .. api-member::